adarshaacharya/PassMan/README.md

 - create new file .env in root folder
 - open [.env.example](./.env.example)
-- copy the contents and paste it to the .env
+- copy the content and paste it to the .env

 Fillup `.env` variables with valid keys for database.